By Sara Dueñas Flores

 Boil 3 cups water with 1 tablespoon anise seeds and 4 to 6 small cinnamon sticks, broken up, until the tea turns dark reddish brown.
 Add water as it evaporates.
 It may take more than 30 minutes.
 Makes about one cup of tea.
 Drain seeds/sticks and add sugar to hot tea to dissolve.
 Let it cool.

 Add raisins, chopped pecans, mincemeat, and chopped apples or applesauce, if desired.
 Stir constantly.
 Cook over low heat until the mixture dried out and tastes good.
+About an hour.
 The mixture will turn dark brown.
 Set aside to cool.

 Mix dry ingredients; cut in shortening and add tea.
 Mix well.
 Knead.
 Add flour, if needed.
 Make into small balls to roll out or press out in a tortilla press between two plastic sheets or wax paper.